Find Teaching Schools

 The states with the most job growth for Sociology Professor are North Dakota, Utah, and Colorado.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Sociology Professors is somewhere between $38,440 and $138,500.
+The average yearly salary of a Sociology Professor ranges between $38,440 and $138,500.

 undefined